matheusgabg/dnd5e-quickref/README.md

 You can view a static version the website by adding URL arguments (without editing buttons/functionalities).
 You can use this with your own created presets with *{url}?preset={myPresetHere}*.
 Example: https://matheusgabg.github.io/dnd5e-quickref/?preset=dnd5e

+# Disclaimer
+I do not own any of the data and information presented as part of this application.
+All text and descriptions in this app are owned by [Wizards of The Coast](https://company.wizards.com/en) and [Jambô Editora](https://jamboeditora.com.br/).

 Icons
 ==============